fastapi/fastapi/docs/en/docs/advanced/templates.md

 !!! note "Technical Details"
     You could also use `from starlette.templating import Jinja2Templates`.

     **FastAPI** provides the same `starlette.templating` as `fastapi.templating` just as a convenience for you, the developer.
-But most of the available responses come directly from Starlette.
+But it comes directly from Starlette.
 The same with `Request` and `StaticFiles`.

 ## Writing templates